chylex/TweetDuck/README.md

 #### TweetDuck.Browser

 Windows executable that hosts various Chromium processes.
-It depends on two specific DLLs from the [CefSharp](https://github.com/cefsharp/CefSharp/) package.
-After updating [CefSharp](https://github.com/cefsharp/CefSharp/), run the `windows/TweetDuck/Resources/PostCefUpdate.ps1` PowerShell script to update these dependencies to the new version.
+It has a dependency on [CefSharp](https://github.com/cefsharp/CefSharp/).

 #### TweetDuck.Video